chains-project/diffoscope-analyzer/README.md

-# Diffoscope analyzer
+# Diffonomy - a diffoscope analyzation tool

-This project aims to help classify and create aggregate data for collections of diffoscope files.
+This project aims to help classify and create aggregate reports for collections of diffoscope files.

 ## Usage